rzlim08/rzlim08.github.io/_posts/2020-12-10-finding-oneself.md

 title: "'Find'-ing oneself pt 1: Finding the Last File"
 categories: Bash
 ---
-I love find.
+I love `find`.
 Neuroimaging has this compulsive need to put everything into separate files and folders, turning the folder system into a makeshift database (see: BIDS).
-This can make even the simplest tasks turn into nightmares of `cd`ing and `ls`ing in and out of directories to try and get anything done.
+This can make even the simplest tasks turn into nightmares of `cd`-ing and `ls`-ing in and out of directories to try and get anything done.

 This is where `find` comes in.
 A single line command with a billion flags that can do almost anything.
 This probably won't be the last post on find, so let's say this is part 1.